Nervosys/Botnix/docs/languages-frameworks/rust.section.md

 the `rustc` version history to find the offending commit is quite useful.
 Botpkgs makes it easy to do this.

-First, roll back your nixpkgs to a commit in which its `rustc` used *the most recent one which doesn't have the problem.*  You'll need to do this because of `rustc`'s extremely aggressive version-pinning.
+First, roll back your botpkgs to a commit in which its `rustc` used *the most recent one which doesn't have the problem.*  You'll need to do this because of `rustc`'s extremely aggressive version-pinning.

-Next, add the following overlay, updating the Rust version to the one in your rolled-back nixpkgs, and replacing `/git/scratch/rust` with the path into which you have `git clone`d the `rustc` git
+Next, add the following overlay, updating the Rust version to the one in your rolled-back botpkgs, and replacing `/git/scratch/rust` with the path into which you have `git clone`d the `rustc` git
 repository: